Growing up, I rarely saw my parents cry.

 Question: Why are (most) Latino’s so vibrant and charismatic?

-Answer: because they’re in touch with their emotions.
+Answer:ย because they’re in touch with their emotions.

-Whether it’s joy, gratitude, anger, sadness, love or lust, Latino cultures in particular know how to express themselves.
-Their raw, rustic and untamed connection with their bodies and hearts is exactly why I respect them so much.
+Whether it’s joy, gratitude, anger, sadness, love or lust, Latino cultures in particular know how to express themselves.ย Their raw, rustic and untamed connection with their bodies and hearts is exactly why I respect them so much.

-Even the meek and respectful Japanese have their way of “letting it all out”.
-According to a recent article published in the UK Independent, Japanese businessmen and women have taken to attending sad, weepy movies just to shed a few tears.
-The Japanese call it the “crying boom”, signifying the rise in popularity of expressing emotions.
+Even the meek and respectful Japanese have their way of “letting it all out”.ย According to a recent article published in the UK Independent, Japanese businessmen and women have taken to attending sad, weepy movies just to shed a few tears.ย The Japanese call it the “crying boom”, signifying the rise in popularity of expressing emotions.

-Trend or not, to acknowledge our feelings through crying is an intelligent way of living life.
-After all, why on earth would we have the ability to shed tears if it served no purpose?
-Crying, just like laughing, is essential for our well being.
-But how can we laugh when we’re so jam-packed full of dark and miserable emotions?
+Trend or not, to acknowledge our feelings through crying is an intelligent way of living life.ย After all, why on earth would we have the ability to shed tears if it served no purpose?ย Crying, just like laughing, is essential for our well being.ย But how can we laugh when we’re so jam-packed full of dark and miserable emotions?

-We need to learn how to cry before we learn how to laugh.
-You can’t laugh away your negative emotions.
-They’re still going to be there, underneath, even if they are diluted.
+We need to learn how to cry before we learn how to laugh.ย You can’t laugh away your negative emotions.ย They’re still going to be there, underneath, even if they are diluted.

-Crying is natures way of relieving our ‘tensions’ and our burdens.
-It doesn’t make our problems disappear, no. But it helps us to deal with our problems in a more level-headed way.
-In essence, crying helps us to live more lively and self-understanding lives.
+Crying is natures way of relieving our ‘tensions’ and our burdens.ย It doesn’t make our problems disappear, no.ย But it helps us to deal with our problems in a more level-headed way.ย In essence, crying helps us to live more lively and self-understanding lives.

-It’s essential to acknowledge and express our emotions when learning how to reconnect with our souls.
+It’s essential to acknowledge and express our emotions whenย learning how to reconnect with our souls.

 Whether you’re male or female, young or old, I encourage you to put on a sad movie today … and let it all out.

-2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
+2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Deepen your self-love and receive personal support from us.
+Cultivate deeper self-love with our affordable, personalized support.

-3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
-Access our complete "essentials" collection of beloved journals and eBooks.
-Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.
+3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
+Dive into our collection of essential transformative resources!
+Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.

 Yes.
 I always use to repress my feelings especially at the verge of tears because I saw it as a sign of weakness… However once you let go and let yourself free, you feel totally liberated like something heavy has just been uplifted.
 When you feel like crying just cry because you’ll feel so much better!

-Firstly, I want to say, your name is awesome Aletheia Luna.
-I’m very interested in crying as a form or emotional release, as often as possible.
-I am emotionally repressed for the most part.
-I have had amazing results to my physical state due to some recent crying.
-Some weeks ago, I ended up crying deep and long wails into a folded towel to muffle the loudness.
-I cried twice that day.
-By the end of the second crying spell, my lower back pain/tension was gone.
-This was a tension in my lower back, that I had for close to two months, where sitting and standing for even a few minutes left my back in pain.
 Lately, again, lower back stiffness and tension had been bothering me for about a week.
 I also carry tension in my neck and shoulders.
 Today my neck/shoulder area was very tight due to a stressful morning.
 I ended up crying in the afternoon.
 I wailed deeply, this time, into a bunched up blanket.
 They were tears of fear and sorrow, grief and doubt, just like last time and triggered by something unrelated.
 And again, my lower back relaxed and released the tension.
-A few… Read more »
+A few hours after that, I cried deeply again, only for a few seconds, and my neck and shoulders released most of the tension.

 I don’t cry because I don’t want others to worry.
 It’s not as though I’m not happy, but I hope you follow what makes you happiest.
 They say that ‘things get better’ and they truly do. <3